 - Anti-Semitism in the Labour Party.
 According to polls this was more of a problem among Conservative Party members than Labour members, with Islamophobia an even bigger issue for the Tories and directly linked to Boris Johnson, who made derogatory remarks in a press column about Muslim women

 - Competence.
 Corbyn was continually labelled chaotic and incompetent, leading a party full of divisions.
 This while the Conservative Party tore itself apart over a Brexit deal.
-Johnston has many qualities which make him appealing, primarily eccentricity and impulsiveness.
+Johnson has many qualities which make him appealing, primarily eccentricity and impulsiveness.
 While these are entertaining they are not, perhaps, the qualities required in a leader – something highlighted shortly after his election by his handling of the coronavirus crisis

 Why did the corporate media relentlessly attack Corbyn for issues on which Johnson was given a free pass?
 As a one off this would be curious, however when something similar can be shown to have happened in previous elections it suggests an underlying pattern that is the product of institutions not individuals – powerful evidence for the propaganda model.